andreassommer/ifdiff/speedtracker/docs/README.md

 and one line describing which argument is wrong.
 Semantic errors, e.g. creating a snapshot with a name already taken, print out a one-liner explaining what happened.
 Truly unexpected exceptions are logged fully, with stack trace.
+Setting the configuration option `HideErrors` to false will cause all errors to be logged in detail.

 All code besides `speedtracker.m`, benchmark and config files must go in the `speedtracker` folder, because copying it to a temp location is how the module prevents checking-out of old snapshots from breaking itself.

-The Speedtracker code uses classes for top-level organization, but is largely procedural, not object-oriented.
-Hide classes behind interfaces if they separate major parts of the application.
+The Speedtracker code uses classes and interfaces for top-level organization, but is largely procedural, not object-oriented.
 For example, the class SnapshotLoader, through which the main program manages snapshots, is an abstract class.